China's Sanya city shuts down all tourist sites to prevent spread of virus outbreak

-Sanya is one of the favorite tourist destinations during the week-long Lunar New Year holiday which lasts until Jan 30.
+Sanya is one of the favourite tourist destinations during the week-long Lunar New Year holiday which lasts until Jan 30.

-Earlier on Saturday, Hainan capital Haikou city said it would start a 14-day centralized medical observation for tourists from the central Hubei province, center of the coronavirus outbreak.
+Earlier on Saturday, Hainan capital Haikou city said it would start a 14-day centralised medical observation for tourists from the central Hubei province, centre of the coronavirus outbreak.

 The virus, which originated in the central city of Wuhan late last year, has killed 41 people and infected more than 1,300 people globally.